Most collapses don’t announce themselves. They keep their appointments.

 “What broke stays where it broke.”

 A beat of static.
 A camera adjustment.
 Then: “We’re not moving the mess to make it easier to look at.”
-His gaze stayed forward.
+He faced forward.
 His fingers didn’t.
-A small vibration in the hand that held the briefcase, like the nerve couldn’t pick a channel.
+A small vibration in the hand on the briefcase.
 He tucked his thumb under the handle and forced it.

 His thumb pressed harder into the badge.
 Plastic complained.
 A thin white fracture split the corner.